colinc86/wrappederror/README.md

 #### Error

-The error's `Error` method returns the error's context as a string.
+The error's `Error` method returns an inline string representation of the entire error chain.

+To only examine the receivers context, use the `Context() interface{}` method.

 ```go
 fmt.Println(e2.Error())